Climate adaptation

 Building resilience to our changing climate will mean we can better protect our communities, homes, and livelihoods.

-Aotearoa New Zealand is already experiencing the impacts of climate change.
+Aotearoa New Zealand is already feeling the impacts of climate change.
 The planet has already warmed by 1°C since 1900.
 We have seen sea levels rise by 20cm, and we are already seeing more extreme weather events.

 Climate mitigation and climate adaptation are two sides of the same coin.
 Some level of climate change is already baked in due to historic global emissions.
 We'll need to adapt to that.
 The slower the world is at reducing emissions, the greater the adaptation burden becomes.